 How your money will help

-This winter, with your support, donations from the UK public will help families like Hawa's in Frat get the reliable water supply they need to protect their lives and livelihoods, no matter what our changing climate brings.
+With your support, we are helping families like Hawa's in Frat get the reliable water supply they need to protect their lives and livelihoods, no matter what our changing climate brings.

 - Drill for water and construct a reservoir, using solar power to pump water from the well to the reservoir.